Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 Ricard carried Francis into the guest room, lighting the dim ceiling lamp as they entered.
 Mona had never had many guests, so Ricard guessed that this was the least used room in the house.
 As tends to be the case with guest rooms, it was decorated with the wall art that Mona had bought but didn't particularly like.

 "This used to be my room," Francis said, looking around as Ricard sat him down on the bed.
 "I wouldn't try it now, but I used to be able to climb through the window and get out."
 He jumped off the bed and walked over to the window.
 The moon stood high in the night sky.
-Waxing crescent.
+Waxing gibbous.

 "You think I could do it?"
 Ricard asked, walking up behind Francis.
 It didn't look like the most daunting climb, but the state of the house made it a risky idea.